hostilesanta/i3wm-dotfiles/.config/i3/wallpaper/README.md

-Based on RANGER/VIFM shortcuts the selected picture will be copied into 'hdmi.png' or 'edp.png' and set as wallpaper for the specified monitor(Check ranger/vifm conf. file)
+Based on vifm shortcuts, the selected picture will be copied into 'hdmi.png' or 'edp.png' and set as wallpaper for the specified monitor(Check vifm conf. file)

-- hdmi.png = wallpaper for external monitor
+- __hdmi.png__ - wallpaper for external monitor
-- edp.png = wallpaper for notebook monitor
+- __edp.png__ - wallpaper for notebook monitor